Small things have great power.

 However, sometimes less is more.

 In art and design, whitespace or negative space is the area around and between the subjects of an image.
-It’s an important and highly effective design tool.
+It’s an important and a highly effective design tool.

 The space creates a professional, sleek, and classy aesthetic.